Row and Column in Blazor Pivot Table Component

 Grid Lines

-Both Displays both the horizontal and vertical grid lines.
+Both Shows both horizontal and vertical grid lines around each cell

-Default Displays grid lines based on the theme.
+Default Shows grid lines based on the applied theme settings

 NOTE